 For this project, you’ll need:

-1. A approximately 3 foot section of fresh, flexible branch.
-Ours was from a Hawthorne, and was about 1/4 inch thick.
+1. An approximately 3-foot section of fresh, flexible tree branch.
+Ours was from a Hawthorne and was about 1/4 inch thick – any flexible wood should work.

 2. Clay to make beads (we used Sculpty)